Rush Limbaugh: 1988–1990s: WABC New York City, syndication, and tie brand

 In 1988, former ABC Radio Network executive Ed McLaughlin offered Limbaugh the nationally syndicated 12pm–2pm slot at ABC Radio Network to replace Owen Spann.
 Since many local radio stations of the time were hesitant to carry nationally syndicated programming during the daytime, he also secured Limbaugh a separate 10am–12pm show at WABC-AM in New York City to satisfy the provision of his contract requiring employment in a Top 5 market to leave KMBZ.

 Limbaugh began his new show at WABC-AM on July 4, 1988, with the first episode focusing on the Iran Air Flight 655 shootdown the previous day.
 His national program debuted on 50 stations the next month on August 1, and by three months later had expanded to 100 stations.
 He debuted just weeks after the Democratic National Convention, and just weeks before the Republican National Convention.
 Limbaugh's radio home in New York City was the talk-formatted WABC (AM), and this remained his flagship station for many years, even after Limbaugh moved to West Palm Beach, Florida, from where he broadcast his show.
 Limbaugh's show moved on January 1, 2014, to WABC's cross-town rival WOR (AM), its final New York outlet.

 By 1990, Limbaugh had been on his Rush to Excellence Tour, a series of personal appearances in cities nationwide, for two years.
-For the 45 shows he completed that year alone, he was estimated to make around $360,000.
+For the 45 shows he completed that year alone, he was estimated to have made around $360,000.

 In December 1990, journalist Lewis Grossberger wrote in The New York Times Magazine that Limbaugh had "more listeners than any other talk show host" and described Limbaugh's style as "bouncing between earnest lecturer and political vaudevillian".
-Limbaugh's rising profile coincided with the Gulf War, and his support for the war effort and his relentless ridicule of peace activists.
+Limbaugh's rising profile coincided with the Gulf War, coupled with a stalwart support for the war effort and relentless ridicule of peace activists.
 The program was moved to stations with larger audiences, eventually being broadcast on over 650 radio stations nationwide.